aanjum2003/healthcare/README (1).md

 Query 5 lists the patients with a total billing amount exceeding 3000 dollars.
 <img width="631" alt="Screen Shot 2023-11-03 at 6 14 01 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/d55154b9-c732-4ed7-aff8-6a9a0a8b7074">

-Query 5 enables clinic managers to find which patients have spent $3000 or more on a single bill for a visit, in case the the managers would like to decide to give a future discount or rebate to those patients.
+This query enables clinic managers to find which patients have spent over $3,000 total over all of their visits.
+The clinic policy is that once a patient has been billed over $3,000 they have the option to enroll in the clinic’s payment plan to pay on a monthly basis.
+This is designed for patients with frequent visits.

 Query 6: